 \subsection{Binary Quantization}

 In the application examples in Sections~\ref{subsec:Application_RA},~\ref{subsec:Application_RA-ONF}, and~\ref{Sec:TaskAllocation}, each dual variable is associated to a single problem component, i.e., a link, user, or task, respectively.
-For example, in the TCP control example in Section~\ref{subsec:Application_RA}, the dual variable $\vec{x}_n$ is associated to link $n$.
-Therefore, to achieve the dual gradient algorithm~\eqref{gradient_alg} each link $l\in \mathcal{L}$ can measure its flow, i.e., the dual gradient component $\nabla_l f(\vec{x}(t))$, and then broadcast $\nabla_l f(\vec{x}(t))$ to the sources that use link $l$.
+For example, in the TCP control example in Section~\ref{subsec:Application_RA}, the dual variable $\vec{x}_n$ is associated with link $n$.
+Therefore, to achieve the dual gradient Algorithm~\eqref{gradient_alg} each link $l\in \mathcal{L}$ can measure its flow, i.e., the dual gradient component $\nabla_l f(\vec{x}(t))$, and then broadcast $\nabla_l f(\vec{x}(t))$ to the sources that use link $l$.
 However, it might be infeasible to broadcast the full dual gradient when bandwidth is limited.
 An alternative approach is to have the links broadcast a binary signal indicating whether the associated dual variable is to be increased or decreased, i.e., link $l$ broadcasts $\sign(\nabla_l f(\vec{x}(t)))$.
 Similarly, in the network flow problem in Section~\ref{subsec:Application_RA-ONF}, each node can measure the flow through the node and then broadcast a binary signal indicating the direction of the associated dual gradient component.

-We can formally express the quantization mentioned above as follows. \begin{example}[Signs of the gradients] Consider the quantized gradient method in~\eqref{gradient_dir_quant}.
+This quantization can be formally expressed as follows. \begin{example}[Signs of the gradients] Consider the quantized gradient method in Equation~\eqref{gradient_dir_quant}.
 Set

 and take $\vec{d}(t)=\sign(\nabla f(\vec{x}(t)))$. \end{example}